“Mom!! I’m bored.”

 Oh yeah, I wanted to tell you what I do when I find myself bored and don’t have anyone new to convince that using the back of a spoon for peanut butter sandwiches is best.

 - Fun.
 When I have fun, I laugh.
 And when I laugh, I feel happier and less stressed.
 Science says fun and laughter are good for multiple reasons.
-If you like laughing and having fun, then you will love the joy of making games and playing them with your family and friends.
+If you like laughing and having fun, then you will love the joy of making board games and playing them with your family and friends.
+(Also, here is a good stress management guide.
+Making board games for fun seems to help me feel less stressed and I hope it can for you too!)

 - Freedom.
 Being independent and free is very important to creative people like myself.
 When you create your own game, you are in charge of the rules and how the world within your game acts.
 There is no teacher or parent to tell you “no”.
 Your best friend can offer suggestions on how to make your game better, but it’s your game.
 The freedom is in your hands to make it the way you want.
 Sound fun?